-In September 2016 the Company contacted several First Nation and Metis Nation communities in preparation for a $1 million exploration program on its 100% owned Cedartree Lake gold property near Sioux Narrows, Ontario.
-Although oil and gas exploration is currently in focus, the Company continues to believe in its mineral properties and is planning to grow the resource base over the next three years.
+In September 2016 the Company contacted several First Nation and Métis Nation communities in preparation for obtaining an exploration permit that would allow for a sizeable ($1 million) exploration program on its 100% owned Cedartree Lake gold property near Sioux Narrows, Ontario.
+Although oil and gas exploration is currently in focus, the Company continues to believe in its mineral properties and would like to grow the resource base over the next three years.

 Metalore maintains a 21-26% Joint Venture interest with Greenstone Gold Mines in a group of over 600 gold mining claims of the Trans-Canada Property in the prolific Beardmore-Geraldton Area, Ontario.